Loupau38/Fake-ShapeBot-2.0/README.md

 - /msg [msg] [public=True] : A command for shortcuts to messages.
 Enter the message id in the 'msg' parameter.
 The 'public' parameter will determine if the message will be sent publicly in the channel the command was executed in or not ('True' by default !)

+- /blueprint-creator [to_create] [extra=""] : A command for creating blueprints.
+The created blueprint will depend on the 'to_create' parameter :
+  - item-producer-w-shape : Will create a blueprint containing an item producer producing the shape code in the 'extra' parameter.
+Standard shape code generation can be used, e.g. `C+fill`
+  - item-producer-w-shape-crate : Same as above except the shape will be contained in a crate instead
+  - item-producer-w-fluid-crate : Same as above except a fluid crate will be produced instead, with the fluid's one letter color code inside the 'extra' parameter
+  - all-buildings : Will create a blueprint containing all buildings, starting at X=0 and increasing (Y=0 for all, Z is 0 or increased so no building tiles are below 0).
+Note : this is intended for testing external blueprint related tools, pasting the blueprint ingame will result in errors and not placed buildings
+  - all-islands : Same as above except with islands instead of buildings

 ### Admin commands

 - Pausing :\